Metamorphic dynamical quantum phase transition in double-quench processes at finite temperatures: Experimental implications

 Theoretically, the rate function $g(t)$ will stay divergent if the second quench is applied exactly at $t=\tau^*$, as we have discussed before.
 In realistic situations, however, the time duration between the two quenches may not be exactly $\tau=\tau^*$ in experiments, where a small deviation $\epsilon$ from $\tau^*$ may arise.
 According to Eq. (\ref{gt}), the dominant contribution to $g(t)$ after the second quench in the case with a metamorphic DQPT is the singular term $\ln|\cos\omega_{1k_\text{c}}\tau^*|$.
 To estimate the influence of the deviation from $\tau^*$ in experiments, we plot $g_i=-\frac{2}{N}\ln|\cos\omega_{1k_\text{c}}(\tau^*+\epsilon)|$ vs. $\epsilon$ for the SSH model in Fig. \ref{Fig5}, following the double-quench process depicted in Fig~\ref{Fig1}.
 For a small deviation $\epsilon$, we found $g_i\sim -\ln|\sin\omega_{1k_\text{c}}\epsilon|\sim -\ln|\epsilon|$.
 For a system with a metamorphic DQPT, the logarithmic divergence of the rate function as a function of the deviation of the duration between the two quenches thus serves as another signature of the metamorphic DQPT.
 A similar analysis of the Kitaev chain in the double-quench process shown in Fig.~\ref{Fig3} exhibits a similar logarithmic divergence with the deviation $\epsilon$ from $\tau^*$ as well.
+We also remark that the 1D two-band models analyzed here allows their energy spectra to be characterized by a periodic parameter (momentum $k$ for example).
+If more complicated interactions are introduced, the construction and analysis of the Loschmidt amplitude may depend on the details of the system, making it challenging to predict whether a metamorphic DQPT arises.